Standard Option HMO

 If you have not met your deductible, you will have out-of-pocket costs, but your HIA reward dollars will help you lower those costs until you've met your deductible.

 Annuitants can start saving with FEHB and Medicare Parts A and B. When you enroll in the Standard Option HMO and Medicare Parts A and B are the primary payer of benefits, the plan deductible is reduced and the plan coinsurance is waived.
 In addition, you and your covered spouse are eligible to receive an $800 MC Premium Reimbursement.
-For more information, visit our FEHB Annuitants and Medicare Parts A and B page.
+For more information, visit our Medicare Parts A and B for Annuitants page.

 †HIA funds cannot be used for medical services copayments.